-- 1) Each curve must reference a start and end point (they may be the same). - 2) Curves must not self intersect. - 3) Areas are represented by a closed loop of curves beginning and ending at a common point. - 4) In the case of areas with holes, all internal boundaries must be completely contained within the external boundary and the internal boundaries must not intersect each other or the external boundary.
-Internal boundaries may touch tangentially (i.e. at one point) as shown in Figure 7-4a and 7-4b. - 5) The outer boundary of a surface must be in a clockwise direction (surface to the right of the curve) and the curve orientation positive.
-The inner boundary of a surface must be in a counter-clockwise direction (surface to the right of the curve) and the curve orientation negative as shown in Figure 7-5.
+- 1) Each curve must reference a start and end point (they may be the same). - 2) Curves must not self-intersect as shown in Figure 7-4. - 3) Areas are represented by a closed loop of curves beginning and ending at a common point. - 4) In the case of areas with holes, all internal boundaries must be completely contained within the external boundary and the internal boundaries must not intersect each other or the external boundary.
+Internal boundaries may touch other internal boundaries or the external boundary tangentially (that is at one point) as shown in Figure 7-5. - 5) The outer boundary of a surface must be in a clockwise direction (surface to the right of the curve) and the curve orientation positive.
+The inner boundary of a surface must be in a counter-clockwise direction (surface to the right of the curve) and the curve orientation negative as shown in Figure 7-6.